Astrophsica/GlueAttack-RBLX/README.md

 # GlueAttack-RBLX

-## Note
-This project was made as part of a 24 hour game jam.
-Due to time constraints, code may have less comments and not optomised.
+**Note:** This project was made as part of a 24 hour game jam.
+Due to time constraints, code structure, comments and optomisation may not be ideal.

 ### How to run project
 To run this project, you will first need to download [Roblox Studio](https://www.roblox.com/create).
 Then you need to open the [GlueAttack.rbxl](GlueAttack.rbxl) in Roblox Studio.